SmartFarmingPeren/SFP-DataBewerking/README.md

 ## Introduction

-PlantScan3D is software with a GUI.
-As TI students we hate this kind of software.
+PlantScan3D is software with a GUI, as TI students we hate this kind of software.
 In order to make the software TI approved we are going te remove the GUI to make the software easier to work with.
 Make sure to read the full read-me the pay-off is huge.